 3. Invest in and practice with your people.

 Deliberate Practice is the implementation of the concept that expert-level performance is primarily the result of expert-level practice.
 It’s no different for customer experience excellence as it is for becoming a violin virtuoso.
 Employees must know what they need to start doing and what they need to stop doing to be more customer-centric, then structurally practice it until it becomes second nature.
 This is not only at the individual level but also at the team and even enterprise level.
 Companies need to be sure that new skills and knowledge are applied correctly, down to the full orchestration of every touchpoint.
 Think rehearsal before opening night on Broadway, not traditional train and test.

 Companies must make the investment in working with their employees along the way, leveraging that same Lean Six Sigma team to focus on processes and the human capital team to develop training curriculum.
-In this respect, social knowledge sharing is critical.
+In this respect, social knowledge sharing across cross functional teams is critical.
 Most companies fail to make the investment in sharing information such as customer feedback, lessons learned, new processes and practices, and other areas that drive the new capabilities companies need from individuals and teams.

 You need look no further than USAA for a company that has developed the capabilities of its teams.
 USAA not only makes the investment in its own internal people and processes, but also holds its vendor partners to the same standards.
 Building that level of performance requires a commitment to insuring people and processes, enabled by technology.
 It creates a highly capable organization in the context of customer experience.